NikolovDaniel/RacketSpeed/README.md

 [All Views](https://github.com/NikolovDaniel/SoftUniProject/tree/main/Documentation/Views)

 ## Usage
-In order to run the project successfully, you have to uncomment the seeding in the [ApplicationDbContext](https://github.com/NikolovDaniel/SoftUniProject/blob/main/RacketSpeed/RacketSpeed.Infrastructure/Data/ApplicationDbContext.cs) and update the appsettings.json with your own Connection String and SendGrid API Key.
+In order to run the project successfully, you have to uncomment the seeding in the [ApplicationDbContext](https://github.com/NikolovDaniel/SoftUniProject/blob/main/RacketSpeed/RacketSpeed.Infrastructure/Data/ApplicationDbContext.cs) and apply the database migrations.
+Also you should createa new appsettings.json file with your own Connection String and SendGrid API Key.

 ## License
 This project is licensed under the [MIT License](LICENSE)